greekfetacheese/zeus/readme.md

 **Zeus saves and loads its data from the current directory it exists, so if you want to move it move it with the entire folder**

+### Keeping backups
+All the data Zeus uses lives in the `data` folder, `account.data` keeps the private keys of your wallets encrypted with your credentials which you used when you first created that `account`, so its safe to copy it wherever you want.

 ## Supported Chains
 | Chain               | Status       |
 |---------------------|--------------|